-- Use the Date of Birth Settings drop down to select one of the following:
+- Use the drop down menus to select one of the following for each type of information:

-- Hidden - date of birth field will not appear on Account Creation page
+- Hidden - field will not appear on Account Creation page

-- Shown - date of birth field will be on Account Creation page but is not required
+- Shown - field will be on Account Creation page but is not required

-- Required - date of birth field will be on Account Creation page and is required
+- Required - field will be on Account Creation page and is required

 - When you have chosen your selection, click Submit